veddox/monarch-arena/README.md

 the `arena` and `draw` modules (see the example in `house.py`).

 **NOTE:** If you're running this on a Raspberry Pi, delete the `RPi` directory and the `dotstar.py` module.
 These are mockups used during development - you will need the real versions installed!
+(The mockups are already deleted on the `production` branch, so you can just check that out.)

 ---